cwgoes/tm-proposer-idris/README.md

 - You must trust that the type theory used by Idris ([paper](https://pdfs.semanticscholar.org/1407/220ca09070233dca256433430d29e5321dc2.pdf)) is sound.
 - At present, this proof only covers the two-validator case - a reduction from the n-validator case is planned.
+- This fairness criterion only holds over epochs with no validator power (weight) changes.
 - The Idris standard library does not implement proofs of standard field laws for arithmetic operations over integers, so these are [assumed to hold](src/Types.idr).
   In practice standard library proofs wouldn't be helpful anyways since the actual implementation is in Golang, not Idris.
 - This constitutes a proof of algorithmic correctness, which is not the same thing as implementational correctness - the Golang